codebro634/modulus/README.md

 ### Optional parameters
 - `t`: Second till which the flow is simulated.
 Default: 3.0.
-- `dt_real`: Delta t in the final dataset.
+- `dt_real`: Delta t (step size) in the final dataset.
 Default: 0.01.
-- `dt_sim`: Base Delta t that is used for calculation.
-This value adapts with the inflow peak where `dt_sim` is used for an inflow peak of 1.25.
+- `dt_sim`: Base Delta t (step size) that is used for the under-the-hood calculation.
+The step size value adapts dynamically with the inflow peak where `dt_sim` is used for an inflow peak of 1.25.
 Default: 0.00025.
 - `mesh_range`: If `mesh` is a directory, this sets the range of meshes to be used (ordering is the lexicographical order of the mesh paths).
 None, means all meshes are used.
-If not None, then `mesh_range` has the form <int>,<int>.
+If not None, then `mesh_range` has the form '<int>,<int>'.
 Default: None.
 - `vlevel`: Verbosity level.
 Min:0, Max:2.
 Default:1.
 - `cleanup_dir`: If not None, then instead of using `mesh`, the directory  `cleanup_dir` and its subdirectories are searched for files named 'failed_meshes.txt'.
 These files are assumed to contain paths to meshes.
 All meshes found this way are used for simulation.
 Default: None.
 - `num_frames`: If > 0, save animation of simulation as gif with num_frames frames.
 Default: 0.